|

 Good-Neutral News

 Back in the 1990s, the FAFSA used the term Student Aid Index (SAI), rather than Expected Family Contribution (EFC).
-The term SAI is coming back to replace the EFC.
-The term EFC has been confusing families for years.
-Families see that number and understandably assume that’s how much they will be expected to pay for college, when the reality is they often end up paying more than that calculated EFC.
+The term SAI is now back to replace the EFC.
+The term EFC had been confusing families for years.
+Families see that number and understandably assume that’s how much they will be expected to pay for college, when the reality is they often ended up paying more than that calculated EFC.
 The hope is that by returning to Student Aid Index, families will not look at the number and assume that’s what they will be expected to pay.
 It’s an index for distributing governmental funds (like Pell Grants), that colleges also use to determine aid eligibility.
 In some cases, the SAI number could now even be negative, to indicate the highest amount of financial need.

 The calculation for the SAI really will not change from the EFC calculation.
-Things like income, household size, income, non-retirement assets, and 529s will still be factors in determining a family’s SAI number.
+Things like income, household size, income, non-retirement assets, and 529s are still factors in determining a family’s SAI number.
 The FAFSA will still exclude a portion of your non-retirement assets, such as checking and savings accounts, stocks, etc., from the financial aid eligibility formula.

 The Bad News

 As a parent of twins, I see this as the worst thing to come out of the new FAFSA changes.
 The FAFSA will no longer increase financial aid to families that will have more than one child in college at a time.
-Currently, families with multiple children in college at once have increased financial aid eligibility.
+Previously, families with multiple children in college at once have increased financial aid eligibility.
 A family’s EFC for each child could drop by as much as 50%.
 That will no longer be the case.
 If a family’s EFC was calculated to be $10,000, each student might have an EFC of $5,000.
 With this change, under the current system, it would mean that each student has an EFC of the full $10,000.

 Bad News, Part 2